 The walks leader may change a walk because of adverse conditions.
 The leader may also turn away anyone if they do not believe they are fit enough or well enough equipped for the walk.

-Walkers should ensure they are fit enough for the planned walk.
 In addition walkers are advised to carry a first aid kit and a survival blanket - both easily available at outdoor shops.
-No walker under the age of 18 will be allowed to participate without an accompanying responsible adult.
+No walker under the age of 18 will be allowed to participate without an accompanying responsible adult

 You'll soon pick up all the information and tips you need from the others in the group.